ProjectIxian/projectixian.github.io/_tech_docs/mining_pow.md

 During the start up of the Ixian project, a large amount of currency must be generated quickly and awarded to the most active participants.
 A pre-mined amount would partially solve this problem, but the distribution relies too much on the Ixian team's discretion and does not inspire confidence.
 The pre-mine amount has therefore been kept relatively small and an additional, temporary way was created to allow the community to generate their own currency.

-Mining in Ixian is optional for the first five years of operation, after which it will be siwtched off and new PoW solutions will no longer be accepted by Master Nodes.
+Mining in Ixian is optional for the first five years of operation, after which it will be switched off and new PoW solutions will no longer be accepted by Master Nodes.
 This document provides a technical description of how the Ixian's optional PoW algorithm works.

 # Technical Implementation

 ## Active History
-Because IXIAN is a redacted blockchain, the entire block history is not saved with every node, but only on a few 'Full History Nodes'.
+Because Ixian DLT is a redacted blockchain, the entire block history is not saved with every node, but only on a few 'Full History Nodes'.
 The part of the blockchain, which must be held in memory by each participating node is called the 'Active History', and can be dynamically determined by the network after a suitable algorithm is decided.
-The default window for the ‘Active History’ (called the “Redacted Window Size”), is 7 days
+The default window for the "Active History" (called the "Redacted Window Size"), is 7 days
 (20000 blocks).